andredovale/figmagic/readme.md

 - Further, inside the "Design Tokens" page, frames need to be exist.
 Is the same names inside the `tokens` collection in `.figmagic.json`.
 - All items on a page need to be contained within one or more frames

-See a demo/template at <https://www.figma.com/file/${new-url}>.
+See a demo/template at [Figma example project].
 Feel free to simply copy it and paste it into your own document.

 **Note:** Refer to the the document structure in the image below and in the template linked above.